Fredrik Johansson's website

 Occasional development updates appear on my blog.
 For code, see my GitHub account or the links below.

-- A bound for the error term in the Brent-McMillan algorithm (with Richard Brent, preprint, 2013, submitted)
+- A bound for the error term in the Brent-McMillan algorithm (with Richard P. Brent), 2013 preprint, to appear in

-- Evaluating parametric holonomic sequences using rectangular splitting (preprint, 2013, submitted)
+- Evaluating parametric holonomic sequences using rectangular splitting, 2013 preprint, submitted

-- Using functional equations to enumerate 1324-avoiding permutations (with Brian Nakamura, preprint, 2013, under review)
+- Using functional equations to enumerate 1324-avoiding permutations (with Brian Nakamura), 2013 preprint, to appear in Advances in Applied Mathematics

-- Rigorous high-precision computation of the Hurwitz zeta function and its derivatives (preprint, 2013, under review)
+- Rigorous high-precision computation of the Hurwitz zeta function and its derivatives, 2013 preprint, submitted

-- Ore polynomials in Sage (with Manuel Kauers and Maximilian Jaroschek, preprint, 2013, accepted)
+- Ore polynomials in Sage (with Manuel Kauers and Maximilian Jaroschek), 2013 preprint, to appear in a Springer LNCS volume titled Computer Algebra and Polynomials

-- Finding hyperexponential solutions of linear ODEs by numerical evaluation (with Manuel Kauers and Marc Mezzarobba, published in the Proceedings of ISSAC 2013)
+- Finding hyperexponential solutions of linear ODEs by numerical evaluation (with Manuel Kauers and Marc Mezzarobba),

-- Efficient implementation of the Hardy-Ramanujan-Rademacher formula (published in LMS Journal of Computation and Mathematics, 2012)
+- Efficient implementation of the Hardy-Ramanujan-Rademacher formula, published in LMS Journal of Computation and

-- A fast algorithm for reversion of power series (preprint, 2011, to appear in Mathematics of Computation)
+- A fast algorithm for reversion of power series, 2011 preprint, to appear in Mathematics of Computation

-- A Python library for arbitrary-precision floating-point arithmetic with support for numerical approximation of special functions, integrals, infinite series, etc. Notably, the library of special functions with full support for complex arguments and arbitrary-precision evaluation may be the most extensive in any currently available open source library, comparable to Mathematica and Maple (see DLMF).
+My most well-known project is probably mpmath, a Python library for arbitrary-precision floating-point arithmetic with support for complex numbers, special functions, numerical integration, linear algebra, etc. Notably, the selection of special functions may be the most extensive in any currently available open source project, comparable to Mathematica and Maple (see DLMF).
+The mpmath library has been cited in numerous publications.
+I started mpmath in 2007 and have written the majority of the code (various other people have made significant contributions).

-- A C library for computational number theory, with emphasis on asymptotically fast polynomial arithmetic.
-My work includes power series functions, exact linear algebra, number-theoretic special functions, general optimizations to the code, and other features.
-I have a page with some benchmarks.
-Coauthor (about 1/3 of the code), joined 2010.
+I'm a coauthor (since 2010) of FLINT, a C library for computational number theory with emphasis on asymptotically fast polynomial arithmetic.
+My work includes power series functions, exact linear algebra, number-theoretic special functions, and general optimizations.

 - October 2013: Progress on algorithms for high-precision evaluation of special functions, Algorithmic Combinatorics Seminar, RISC, Hagenberg